-Master of Arts in Interfaith Action
+Master of Arts in Peace and Social Justice

 At Claremont Lincoln, we know that religion can be both a source of conflict and a source of peace.
 Effective interfaith leaders can tip that balance in favor of more just and sustainable societies.
 As a graduate of Claremont Lincoln, you will move beyond interfaith dialogue to interfaith action, to put wisdom of the ages to work in the world.